King Accepts Credentials Of New Ambassadors

-Amman, Dec.
-3 (Petra) His Majesty King Abdullah on Sunday accepted the credentials of newly appointed ambassadors to Jordan, during a ceremony at Basman Palace.

-King Abdullah accepted the credentials of ambassadors Hamad Al Marri of Kuwait, Moufida Zribi of Tunisia, and Sheikh Fahad bin Abdulrahman bin Ahmed Al Ojaili of Oman.
+King Abdullah accepted the credentials of ambassadors Hamad Al Marri of Kuwait, Moufida Zribi of Tunisia and Sheikh Fahad Bin Abdulrahman Bin Ahmed Al Ojaili of Oman, according to a Royal Court statement.

 Royal Hashemite Court Chief Yousef Issawi, and Deputy Prime Minister and Foreign Minister Ayman Safadi attended the ceremony.